meetuparchive/meetup-scala-generator/README.md

 ### Treatment of `enum`

 The OpenAPI specification defers to the [JSON-Schema Draft 4] for its treatment of [`enum`](http://json-schema.org/latest/json-schema-validation.html#anchor76).
+We currently support both standalone definitions defined as enums themselves as well as inline enums.

+Enum values must be heterogeneous.
+Supported value types are a subset of that allowed in JSON-schema, for simplicity's sake.
+Specifically, these are: `boolean`, `integer`, `number`, and `string`.

+The code generation strategy for both standalone and embedded enums is the same:

+- sealed type hierarchy
+- instances as case objects with both the `toString` and `value` members rendering the original value.
+- a companion with the instances available as a `Set`, as well as a function, `fromValue`, for translating a raw value
+- into an instance

+Consider this standalone example:

 ```yaml
   psp: